riccim94/ASCATCATA/README.md

 ![](Images/plot_ti_3.png)

 > [!NOTE]
-> In a long structure, the function plot_ASCA() can plot only factors with more than two levels.
+> In the default "long" loadings structure, the function plot_ASCA() can plot only factors with more than two levels.
 A warning signal will be displayed in case of an attempt.
 To plot information for two levels factors check for the functions plot_time_loadings().

 To interpret this plot properly, The loading values need to be evaluated as the overall variation of the intensity values in different moments, from the central position of the plot toward the last moment second of the analysis, indicated by an arrow.